 Spring Reset Activities to Beat Winter Fatigue

-These are my favorite activities to shake off the slump and laugh at how we made it through another endless winter.
+Here are my favorite activities to shake off the slump and laugh at how we made it through another endless winter.

 Sun Bath by the Garden

 Sun Bath by the Garden–My absolute first pick!
 Depending on where you live and your age, winter leaves us all with low vitamin D levels that zap our energy and mood.
 That’s why sunbathing early morning or after 4 PM is pure gold—safe rays soak right into your skin without burning.
-If that’s not doable, grab a quality supplement too.
-Fifteen minutes here, and you’ll feel bones humming alive again.

 Prepare your closet for spring

-The heavy coats get cleaned and put away.
+Those heavy coats get cleaned and put away.
 Layers that carried me through winter are folded, stored, and—just like that—the closet feels lighter.
 Almost empty.
-Waiting, and that’s the best part.
+Because now you’re not cramming new pieces into old space.
+You’re choosing what comes next.

 Spring Wardrobe Refresh